Financial-Times/upp-provisioners/upp-concept-publishing-provisioner/README.md

 - The cluster name will be `upp-${CLUSTER_NAME}` - eg, `upp-concept-publishing`
 - The cluster name length must be less than or equal to 28
 - The cloudformation script requires two parameters:
-  * Environment Tag - Which environment this belongs to
+  * Environment Tag - Which environment this belongs to.
+E.g t/p
   * IsMultiRegion - Whether the stack needs to be read in multiple regions (will spin up 2 SQS queues rather than 1)
 - Run the following Docker commands:
 ```